 You’ll also need to train your body to become accustomed to the depths that you’ll be diving.
 One of the most important things that you must gauge is how adept your body is at equalizing your ears because you cannot push yourself beyond this limit.

-Another important part of training will be to exercise without access to air.
+Another important part of the training will be to exercise without access to air.
 This is not only difficult but inherently panic-inducing.
 Relaxation exercises are key to successful freediving.

 What will you choose?

-Despite the fact that neither snorkeling nor freediving use a breathing apparatus, the two activities could not be more different.
+Despite the fact that neither snorkeling nor freediving uses a breathing apparatus, the two activities could not be more different.
 Whereas snorkeling is for a tranquil day of taking in the sights, freediving is much more about endurance and adrenaline.
 Skin diving is somewhere in the middle but tends to be more serene like snorkeling and less extreme like freediving!

 While both are highly enjoyable, you’ll have to choose for yourself whether snorkeling/skin diving compared to freediving is right for you.
 With either one, you’re sure to have a great underwater experience!